VictorOmondi1997/ds-schools-ke/README.md

-# ds-schools-ke
-Data Science Schools in kenya
+# Data Science Schools in kenya